IRS OIC Payment Options and How to Pay Offer in Compromise Online

 - Federal income taxes — If you file a return and owe money, you'll also need to make that payment to keep your offer active.

 Don't forget that you also have to pay the $205 application fee (as of 2022) unless you meet low-income certification or unless you're applying for doubt as to liability.

 Additional Information About OIC Payments

 It’s hard to get an acceptance for an Offer in Compromise.
 The IRS intentionally makes the process difficult.
-If you are considering applying for an Offer in Compromise with the IRS, connect with a tax professional by visiting this link here or start a search below.
-At TaxCure, we have developed a marketplace of tax professionals that break down professionals based on their specialties.
-We realize how hard it is to find a professional to help with tax problems since the normal CPA cannot help with them.
-Our unique ranking algorithm helps taxpayers find the top pros quickly and with confidence they are choosing the right pro to help them.
+If you are considering applying for an Offer in Compromise with the IRS, connect with a tax professional by starting a search below.
+At TaxCure, we have developed a marketplace of tax professionals who focus on resolving tax problems and who have a history of successfully getting OICs approved for their clients.